Here Comes the Treaty to Ban Cluster Bombs

 How so, if they are immune from British jurisdiction, as I’m fairly sure they are?
 Surely the UK is not bound by the treaty to do what it has no power to do, namely to remove cluster bombs from US installations on its territory?

+And another thing: Britain had the most difficult decision, and it is a challenge for realists to explain why a country like Britain would give up a military weapon without gaining any concessions from most of its treaty partners.
 I take it those realists would want to reject the idea that the UK might have signed up out of sheer fondness for international law?
-[I wouldn't reject that idea out of hand, as it happens.
+[I wouldn’t reject that idea out of hand, as it happens.
 The UK is more internationally minded than some might think.
 Witness its support for the ICC, as part of the Group of Like-Minded States at Rome.]
 Then why would the realists’ position not be satisfied by the simple point that the UK was moved to sign on by humanitarian considerations.
 Is it not realistic to note that people like to entertain such thoughts, not least for the warm and fuzzy feeling that may give them?
 Also, let’s not forget that cluster bombs raise serious practical problems, too.
 Unexploded bits of the things will have to be cleared at some point, especially if the army that originally fired them is later engaged in reconstruction work in the former enemy state.
-Not using the stuff in the first place may well be strictly cost-effective, even for the most hardened realist.
+Not using the stuff in the… Read more »

 Tobias,